patorinaldi/TicTacToe/README.md

 ### Desciption:

 Welcome to TicTacToe, a classic game with a twist of AI!
 This project, written in Java, is my final project for the CS50 course.
 It allows you to play TicTacToe against an AI with two difficulty levels: Easy and Hard.
-Challenge yourself to see if you can outsmart the AI or just enjoy a casual easy game.
+Challenge yourself to see if you can outsmart the imposible to beat AI or just enjoy a casual easy game.
 #### Features

+## Code Implementation:

+    The code is separated in 3 Packages: domain, logic and ui.
+    - domain: Contains the core logic and data structures of the game.
+Consist of 3 clases:
+        - AI: This Class implements the MINIMAX algorithm.
+It includes one constructor wich initialize all variables and two methods: move() and minimax():
+            - move() checks the difficulty and then either it calls minimax or make a random move.
+            - minimax() is a recursive algorith that calculates the best posible move acording to the state of the board.
+It calls itself until reaching the end of the game and returns the best score.
+        - Board: This Class creates a new board with a double array for the positions in the board and store how many moves and what moves are left.
+It haves 14 methods that includes: contructor, methods to add and remove moves and getters and setters.
+        - Player: Class to create the different players, each with its own symbol and the count of rounds won.

+    - logic: Contains the main control flow of the game.
+Consist of 1 class:
+        - TicTacToe: Acts as the game controller, managing the overall game logic and interactions between the UI, the board, and the players.
+It contains 1 constructor and 4 main methods
+            - startGame()
+            - playAgain()
+            - getSymbols()
+            - roundWinner().
+    - ui: This package deals with the human interaction.
+It contains 1 class:
+        - UserInterface: this class handles the input and output for the game.

 🎮 Game Modes

     Single Player Mode: Play against the AI with two difficulty levels: